Skip to content

 Hot Cross Buns: Key Conversions

-Hot cross buns are a yeasted enriched dough — they combine the precision of bread-making with the richness of cake.
-A standard recipe serves 12 and typically uses 4 cups (500g) of bread flour, ½ cup (100g) of sugar, ½ cup (113g) of butter, 1 cup (240ml) of warm milk, 2¼ teaspoons (7g) of active dry yeast, and about ¾ cup (115g) of dried currants or raisins.
+Hot cross buns are a yeasted enriched dough — the precision of bread-making meets the richness of cake.
+A standard recipe makes 12 and typically uses 4 cups (500g) of bread flour, ½ cup (100g) of sugar, ½ cup (113g) of butter, 1 cup (240ml) of warm milk, 2¼ teaspoons (7g) of active dry yeast, and about ¾ cup (115g) of dried currants or raisins.

 Easter Sugar Cookies: Scaling Guide